port-labs/port-docs/docs/exporters/github-exporter/self-hosted-installation.md

 ## Health check route

 A health check is a route that is used to check the health of a service.
-It is a way to ensure that the service is running properly and can perform its intended function.
+It is a means to ensure that the service is running properly and can perform its intended function.

-Our GitHub App image exposes such a route at `https://host:port/health` for you to be able to monitor its status.
+Our GitHub App image previews such routes at `https://host:port/health` for you to be able to monitor its status.

 ## Installing Port's GitHub application